SHISLER671/WeddingWebsite/docs/IMPORT_CHECKLIST.md

 ### If Import Shows "0 imported"
 - Check that you ran Step 1 (drop the sync function)
-- Verify RLS policies allow INSERT (check `migrations/fix-import-issue.sql`)
+- Verify RLS policies allow INSERT (run the policies from `migrations/setup-rsvp-autocomplete.sql`)
 - Check Supabase logs for errors

 ### If Autocomplete Doesn't Work